OutSystems/docs-product/src/managing-the-applications-lifecycle/monitor-and-troubleshoot/logging/reference.md

 </div>

-## Mapping of the database views and Entities
+## Mapping of the database views and entities

-You can access the log data in Service Studio, by using the PlatformLogs extension.
-Each entry has the corresponding _Previous entry.
-For example, for the oslog_General view you have both oslog_General_Previous in the database views and Log_General_Previous in the Entity list.
+You can access the log data in Service Studio by using the PlatformLogs extension.

+The following entries refer to the current week's logs.
+Each entry has a corresponding _\_Previous_ entry for the previous week's logs.
+For example, the `oslog_General` view has both `oslog_General_Previous` in the database views and `Log_General_Previous` in the entity list.
+Each entry also has a set of ten views suffixed with the cycle number, where the cycle number is a value from 0 to 9 that refers to the week in which the logs were [rotated](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Monitor_and_Troubleshoot/Logging_database_and_architecture/The_log_tables_and_views#The_rotation_of_the_logs).
+For example, the `oslog_General` view has `oslog_General_0` for cycle number 0 to `oslog_General_9` for cycle number 9.
+If you want to retrieve logs older than two weeks, you need to identify the cycle in which the event occured and read the view for that cycle.

 Database view | Entity
 ---|---